testflows/TestFlows-WebSite/source/_posts/blog/testing-super-mario-using-a-behavior-model-autonomously-part2.md

 The first bug we found was an instrumentation issue.
 The game was resetting [`collision_info`](https://github.com/testflows/Examples/blob/v3.0/SuperMario/source/components/player.py#L47) before the recorder snapshot, so [`x_adjusted`](https://github.com/testflows/Examples/blob/v3.0/SuperMario/source/components/player.py#L17) and [`y_adjusted`](https://github.com/testflows/Examples/blob/v3.0/SuperMario/source/components/player.py#L18) flags read false even after teleport snaps.
 We fixed this by moving the reset into [`Player.update`](https://github.com/testflows/Examples/blob/v3.0/SuperMario/source/components/player.py#L151) and propagating the flags through [`BehaviorState`](https://github.com/testflows/Examples/blob/v3.0/SuperMario/tests/actions/game.py#L68).

 After that, we started to find real engine bugs.
 First, stacked brick collisions were snapping Mario to the wrong height because `spritecollideany` grabbed the first overlapping brick.
 We fixed this with a new [`get_vertical_collision`](https://github.com/testflows/Examples/blob/v3.0/SuperMario/source/states/level.py#L477) method that collects all overlaps and chooses the correct ceiling or floor.
 We also found that gravity wasn't being reinitialized after head bumps, causing anomalous velocity deltas.
-We also found issues with Mario disappearing.
+Additionally, we found issues with Mario disappearing.
 It turned out that the viewport could drift after position adjustments because the camera only advanced when velocity was nonzero.

 But the most interesting bug was the Level 4 teleport.
 Autonomous exploration found a path where Mario would suddenly teleport across the screen near the firebar section.
 The model's "Mario does not overlap any solid objects" property failed, but replaying the path showed something strange: Mario would brush against the firebar pedestal and then instantly appear far away.